WebAssembly/design/FAQ.md

 ## Why do we have our own binary format, rather then using LLVM-IR/bitcode?

 LLVM bitcode/IR is not portable and stable enough to be used in a portable manner.
 LLVM-IR is used for compiler optimization, and hence has a large surface area to cover, more then what is needed for our purposes.
 Our own binary format allows us to easily create a polyfill for features that require one.
-It also easily translates to other compiler IR's, rather then being stuck with one/
+It also easily translates to other compiler bitcodes.